 Unfortunately, there are also some myths about breastfeeding that may prevent you from choosing this option over formula.
 For instance, there is a misconception that eating a lot of green, leafy vegetables will cause you to pass excessive amounts of gas to your baby through breastmilk.
 This simply isn’t true, yet it has been circulating for decades.
 It’s impossible to pass gas to your baby through breastmilk, regardless of what you eat, so you need not worry.

 By the same token, some new moms believe that they can produce more breastmilk by drinking a lot of milk themselves.
 Again, this is not true.
-If you want to produce more milk, eat a lot of those green, leafy vegetables you’ve been afraid to eat because of the myth about making your baby gassy.
+If you want to produce more milk, eat a lot of those dark leafy greens you’ve been afraid to eat because of the myth about making your baby gassy.
+Low milk supply is caused by a variety of reasons and could be resolved in many ways too.
+The key is to eat a balanced diet.

 One final myth you should be aware of is the idea that breastfeeding mothers should eat only plain and bland food.
 When you breastfeed, you will need a lot of energy to produce milk and nurse your baby, don’t keep yourself from eating delicious food.
 However, use certain herbs and seasonings in moderation.
 Remember that the right food combination is always the key.